Dental Implants – Edison, NJ

 The 4-Step Dental Implant Process

 When you first learn about dental implants, the whole process can sound kind of intimidating.
-Once you understand how the treatment works and why certain steps are performed, you’ll feel far more confident going into your treatment.
-For starters, you should know that receiving dental implants involves multiple phases.
 At your consultation, Dr. Rosenfeld can explain the treatment in great detail.
 In the meantime, here is a basic outline of the dental implant process:

 Initial Dental Implant Consultation